Learning Acquisition Levels

 Ken Blanchard

-3. How does a candidate, consultant, or colleague respond when you push back on the assumptions they developed from their experience.
-Do they look for more details or spend time thoughtfully considering how your experience might be different.?Are they stubborn in their convictions and see all situations as black or white.
+3. Evaluate how does a candidate, consultant, or colleague respond when you push back on the assumptions they developed from their experience.
+Do they look for more details or spend time thoughtfully considering how your experience might be different?
+Or to they stubbornly adhere to their convictions and see all situations as black or white?
 Look for people who have strong opinions, loosely held, because wisdom comes from constant feedback and continuous improvement.
 There is no improvement without being open to feedback.

 A prudent question is one half of wisdom.